-I’ve always found it a bit wasteful, even though they only cost between $2 and $6, to throw them out when the butane has run out.
-But the thing is, the last time I tried refilling them, many years ago, I remember it being a complete disaster.
+I’ve always found it wasteful, though they only cost between $2 and $6, to throw them out when the butane has run out.
+But the thing is, the first times I tried refilling them, many years ago, I remember it being a complete disaster.

 But things move fast these days.
 I thought of this task more recently and realised that at the time, it was unlikely for there to be advice up on the internet, but nowadays, there is advice on EVERYTHING.
 The weird thing is that the advice that I found was super complicated and often wrong.